 Students enrolling in the College are subject to the provisions stated herein.
 This catalog supersedes all previous Catalogs, academic information, policies and practices of the College, and is binding on all students.
-The information contained in this catalog, supplements, and addenda (if applicable) was prepared on the basis of the best information available at the time of the publication.
+The information contained in this catalog, supplements, and addenda (if applicable) was prepared based on the best information available at the time of the publication.
 Any addenda and/or supplements become an integral part of the Catalog as of their effective dates.